Rabbits

 Requires the companionship of at least one other well matched rabbit, a good combination is a neutered male & neutered female pair

-Herbivores: diet should be made up of 85% hay, 10% fresh forage, 5% dry pellet feed, fresh drinking water
+Herbivores: diet should be made up of 85% grass or fresh feeding hay, 10% fresh forage, 5% dry pellet feed, fresh drinking water

 Housing: spacious enclosure to enable behaviours including hopping, running, stretching, jumping and digging